moyinNUHS/abxduration_abm/README.md

 ## RUNS
-Contains results of the runs from each model and scenario
+Contains results of the runs from each model and scenario.

 ## PLOTS
-Codes to generate plots in the manuscript
+Codes to generate plots in the manuscript.

-## AA TESTS
+## AA_TESTS
 Codes to run Vargha-Delaney A-Test to find the optimal number of iterations per simulation.
 The test compares distributions of simulation outputs under identical parameter values, which is a non-parametric measure of the difference between the distributions of model outputs suggesting if the outputs are consistent.

 ## UNIT TESTS
-Contains code which tests each step of each model to ensure they give the expected outputs
+Contains code which tests each step of each model to ensure they give the expected outputs.